 - You will only receive the mobility grant for the time you physically spend at the host institution's location.

-Double funding for one and the same activity from EU funds or grants directly funded by the BMBWF or other Austrian federal agencies is not allowed.
-Receiving an Austrian or foreign study grant, foreign or provincial grant does not constitute double funding.
+Double funding for one and the same activity from EU funds or grants directly funded by the BMBWF or other Austrian federal agencies is not permitted.
+Receiving an Austrian or foreign study grant, foreign grant or provincial grant does not constitute double funding.

 Tuition fees and continued enrolment at the University of Graz